How to Repair Wood-Lath Plaster

 Wood-lath plaster consists of two basic components: the wood strips that make up the lath and the wet mixture of plaster that creates the hard, smooth wall surface.
-The wet plaster is made up of three, separate components: the scratch coat, the brown coat and the putty coat, also called the white coat.
+The wet plaster is made up of three, separate components: the scratch coat; the brown coat; and the putty coat, also called the white coat.

-The first wet coat, the scratch coat is a mixture of sand, portland cement and some filler material such as horsehair.
+The first wet coat -the scratch coat- is a mixture of sand, portland cement, and some filler material such as horsehair.
 This mixture is applied over the lath, and pushed into the gaps between the wood strips to form a key that locks the two together.
 While the scratch coat is still wet, it's roughed up with a stiff brush to leave scratches in the surface.
-This makes the next coat, the brown coat, adhere better and creates a strong bond between the two.
+This makes the next coat -the brown coat- adhere better and creates a strong bond between the two.

 The next step is to apply the scratch coat.
 Use a tub to mix the structo-lite with water making a thick mud that holds its shape and doesn't slid off when applied to a vertical surface.
 Mix the whole bag at once for large repairs and just enough to fill the damage on smaller spaces.

 Use a mud pan or a plaster hawk to work the scratch coat onto the wall.
 For larger spaces the mixing tub itself can be used to transfer more mud, easier.
-For ceilings use a hawk to hold the wet plaster and push it onto the surface with trowel.
-Collect the mud into a pile, and holding it pressed against the bottom of the wall, push the mud up and spread it over the wood strips.
+For ceilings use a hawk to hold the wet plaster and push it onto the surface with a trowel.
+Collect the mud into a pile, and holding the hawk pressed against the bottom of the wall, push the mud up and spread it over the wood strips.
 Push hard enough to press the coating between the wood strips to form a good key but not so hard that it's pushed completely through the lath.

-Mix the setting compound a little at a time, this product will harden quickly so don't mix more than you can use right away.
+Let the structo-lite sit overnight and set to a hard finish before applying the white coat.
+Mix the setting compound a little at a time.
+This product will harden quickly so don't mix more than you can use right away.
 Use a ratio of approximately 1 part water to 2 parts powdered compound.
-Try to produce a mud that will hold its shape when held upside down on a joint knife, if necessary, add more powder or water as needed to mix the right consistency.
+Try to produce a mud that will hold its shape when held upside down on a joint knife.
+If necessary, add more powder or water to mix the right consistency.
 See Skim Coating Techniques for more on mixing and handling mud.

 In most cases, it won't be possible to smooth the surface with just these two applications of the white coat, it could take 2 or 3 more to do the job.
 Follow the same procedure to apply as many subsequent coats as needed to to build up a smooth, finished surface.
 Allow each coat to set until hard and scrape off any ridges in the surface before applying another.